olmps/memo/ARCHITECTURE.md

 Individual `Widget`s that represent some custom visual element that is reused in multiple different [`pages`](#pages-views) or even other `application/widgets`.
 These should not know anything about VMs, pages, or anything other than `application/utils` and `application/constants`.
 They should be **pure** and **independent**.

+#### `widgets/material/`

+Same as the [`widgets`](#widgets/), but specific to the `flutter/material` library, which means that they can only exist below (as a child) of a `MaterialApp`.

+#### `widgets/themed/`

+Same as the [`widgets`](#widgets/), but requiring a `ThemeController` as a parent.
+It also (usually) means that they depend on the `flutter/material` library as well.
+This is because the current theme implementation is tightly coupled to the flutter's implementation of the material framework - do not mistake, this is an intended decision, as the material framework provide an enormous amount of useful features by default, mainly related to accessibility and animations.

 #### `view_models/`